Ocarina

 What sounds does an ocarina produce?

-The sound of an ocarina is similar to a flute, but with a more haunting, exotic color.
+The sound of an ocarina is similar to a flute, but with a more haunting, exotic colour.
 Watch the video below to get a clear idea of what’s possible with this beautiful instrument.